 Layering a frame on a photo

-Adding a frame to a photo is, first and foremost, a matter of layering them as if you had physical photos and frames.
+Adding a frame to a photo is a matter of layering it as if you had physical photos and frames.
 The frame will sit on top of the photo.

-In PaintShop Pro, you can copy and paste the frame on top of your photo, however, it is likely that the photo will be a Background layer and the frame will be larger so it will appear to be cut off on the edges.
-If that is the case, you can save some steps in copying the photo on the frame image, instead, and simply dragging it, in the Layer Palette, below the frame layer.
+In PaintShop Pro, you can copy and paste the frame on top of your photo.
+However, it is likely that the photo will be a Background layer and the frame will be larger so it will appear to be cut off on the edges.
+If that is the case, you can save some steps in copying the photo on the frame image, instead, and simply dragging it, in the Layers palette, below the frame layer.

-If the two layers match, and the photo and frame are created the same size, this will be the simplest way to go about framing your image.
+If the two layers match, and the photo and frame are created the same size, this will be the simplest way to frame your image.

 However, in most situations, this is not the case.